Bob Tiernan

-Bob Tiernan is an American politician and attorney who served in the Oregon House of Representatives, representing Oregon's 24th district, which included most of Lake Oswego and portions of southwestern Portland.
-He is a Republican, and served as chair of the state party from 2009 to 2011.
+Bob Tiernan (born May 24, 1955) is an American politician and attorney.
+A member of the Republican Party, he served in the Oregon House of Representatives from January 1993 to January 1997, representing Oregon's 24th House district, in the early 1990s.
+The district, at the time included most of Lake Oswego and portions of southwestern Portland.
+He was chair of the Oregon Republican Party from 2009 to 2011.

-Education
+Education and business career

 He earned a Bachelor of Science degree from Oregon State University, a Juris Doctor degree from the University of Puget Sound, and a Master of Laws degree from Georgetown University.

-Career
+Tiernan worked as a corporate turn-around consultant.

+Political career

+State House of Representatives

 In 1992, he was elected to the Oregon House and served 2 two-year terms.
 In 1996, he lost to his 1994 opponent, Richard Devlin.
 In 2002, he ran for the Oregon State Senate to represent the 19th senate district, again facing Devlin, narrowly losing by a margin of 47% to 50%.

 He served as chief petitioners on several successful statewide ballot measures, including Measure 11 (mandatory minimum sentences), Measure 8 (pension reform), and Measure 17 (prison labor), all in 1994.

+Oregon Republican Party chair

 In January 2009, he was elected as chair of the Oregon Republican Party and served until 2011, when he was succeeded by Allen Alley.

-Tiernan ran for Governor of Oregon in the 2022 election but lost the Republican primary to Christine Drazan.